 The constellation hosted the 2011-2013 Center for Historical Research series on “Health, Disease, and Environment in World History,” and continues to host invited seminars and lectures by scholars from the department, the university, and across the academy.

-The early modern era, broadly defined, represents a period of unprecedented global integration.
-From the end of the fifteenth century, peoples of distant regions were brought into closer contact with each other, both directly and indirectly.
-The results of these interactions altered historical trajectories, revolutionized economies and global politics, and ultimately set the stage for the making of the world we know today.
-This constellation represents a forum of collaboration and engagement for faculty and students from across the department whose work in early modern history engages one or more of the following: the defining features of early modernity; the intensification of globalizing processes in the early modern era; mobility and migration; technology and the early modern state; developments in global power relations, colonialism, and the historical sources of inequalities in the modern world; and the transregional movements of wealth and merchandise, technologies, ideas, culture, disease pathogens, and more.
+The early modern era represents a period of unprecedented global integration.
+From the end of the fifteenth century, peoples of distant regions were brought into closer contact with each other.
+The results of these interactions altered historical trajectories, revolutionized economies and global politics, and set the stage for the making of the world we know today.
+This constellation represents a forum of collaboration and engagement for faculty and students whose work in early modern history engages one or more of the following: the defining features of early modernity; the intensification of globalizing processes in the early modern era; mobility and migration; technology and the early modern state; developments in global power relations, colonialism, and the historical sources of inequalities in the modern world, including inequalities based on gender, race, class, and ethnicity; and the transregional movements of wealth and merchandise, technologies, ideas, culture, disease pathogens, and more.
 We bring together faculty and students engaged in studying how these historical processes developed over time to create the modern era, in its many manifestations.

 The Human Conflict, Peace, and Diplomacy constellation focuses on human conflict as an engine of historical change.
 Constellation members seek to understand the root causes of violence, from its biological and psychological foundations to the nature of the state system and other imperatives that drive human aggression and the will to dominance.
 They examine the shifting balance between conflict and stability, both internationally and domestically, with topics ranging from mob violence, banditry, and terrorism; through slavery and genocide; to wars within and between states.
 They also seek to understand efforts to control, limit, mitigate, or prevent collective violence through alternative forms of conflict resolution ranging from nonviolent resistance and pacifism to diplomacy, arms control, and other international arrangements.